 The Google Sheets Approach

-For companies under 100 employees, a well-structured Google Sheet can handle most HR data needs:
+For companies under a few hundred employees, a well-structured Google Sheet can handle most HR data needs:

 Core Employee Data Sheet